MozillaFoundation/mozfest-plaza/content/arts/en.md

-Welcome to the Mozilla Festival Installations page.
-Explore the art and interactive installations that bring this year’s theme, Unlearning, to life.
+Installations are woven throughout the festival venue, turning every corner into a chance to explore and reflect.
+These art and interactive pieces bring this year’s theme of Unlearning to life.
+Take them in at your own pace as part of your festival journey.

-You can visit these experiences anytime and weave them into your festival journey at your own pace.